-Recolo is skilled at putting together bespoke training for teams and organisations, in order to fulfil the development needs of those involved.
+Recolo is skilled at devising bespoke training for both teams and organisations, in order to fulfil the developmental needs of their staff.

-Training can be delivered on or off-site and we are very experienced in working with both publicly and privately funded clients.
+Training can be delivered on or off-site and we’re very experienced in working with both publicly- and privately-funded clients.

 Goal Attainment Scaling (GAS)

 Goal Attainment Scaling (GAS) is an evidence-based practice tool that helps measure and manage goal progression within neurorehabilitation.
 It provides useful validity of regulated rehabilitation, encouraging cost-effective input.

 Every child, every family and every injury is different.
 This level of complexity often requires the delivery of a bespoke and creative rehabilitation programme.
 Goal setting and GAS enables a rigorous approach to defining and measuring individual changes within such an intervention.
 The need to demonstrate outcomes in rehabilitation means goal setting and GAS is ever important.
 In a cost-driven market, the ability to measure the effect of therapeutic treatment is an important element in the argument to show both cost effectiveness and a return on investment for rehabilitation work.

 Goal setting and GAS are useful as they focus on the areas of change that are important to the client and form an essential part of rehabilitation.
 We therefore incorporate goal setting and GAS routinely in our neuropsychological rehabilitation.